Lotteries in Australia: Superdraw

 A Superdraw is the term given to a Saturday Lotto draw with a much larger guaranteed jackpot pool than usual.
 Members of the Australian Lotto Bloc use part of their revenue from normal weekly draws to fund these special draws, which occur seven times a year.
 In the days of the "Second Draw", Superdraw pools – like regular first division pools – were split evenly between the two draws (usually $8 million each at the time), however now all the funds are pooled into the one draw, resulting in a higher headline figure.

 In recent years Superdraws have seen guaranteed First Division prize pools of around $20 million.
 Since 1999, the last Superdraw of each year is often known as a "Megadraw" – its guaranteed First Division pool is larger still, with the 2006 Megadraw's First Division pool amassing $33 million.The end-of-year Megadraw – which began as a "Millennium Megadraw" on 31 December 1999 – is conducted on or around New Year's Eve; First Division pools in these draws are generally $30 million or more.

 Since the expansion of New South Wales' Monday and Wednesday Lotto interstate, Superdraws have also appeared on Monday Lotto, where a First Division pool of $5 million is offered.
 As a single-state game NSW Lotteries ran more occasional promotions, such as "Anniversary Weeks" based around the anniversary of NSW Lotto's beginnings in November 1979.

 Prize Home Lottery

-A prize home lottery is a lottery run by charitable organizations, such as the Returned and Services League of Australia (Queensland Branch), Surf Life Saving Australia, Mater Health Services, RSPCA Australia, Royal Melbourne Hospital and SA Hospital lottery.
+A prize home lottery is a lottery run by charitable organizations, such as the Returned and Services League of Australia (Queensland Branch), Surf Life Saving Australia, yourtown, Mater Health Services, RSPCA Australia, Royal Melbourne Hospital and SA Hospital lottery.
 There is also a Multiple Sclerosis Lottery.
 The main attraction of these lotteries are the prize homes, often a brand new designer home.
 These lotteries are often valued at over a 1 million dollars, making winners instant millionaires.
 Along with a new house, first prize often includes a new car, brand new white and brown goods.

 The funds raised from these lotteries are used to support disadvantaged men, woman, children and their families.
 Organizations such as the Royal Melbourne Hospital and the Heart Foundation use the funds raised to research solutions for modern illnesses.
 In one of the lotteries, a nurse won the jackpot.